-RCV facilitates and delivers a range of projects that deliver on our overall objective to support and promote sustainable, liveable, prosperous rural communities.
+RCV facilitates and delivers a range of research and projects that deliver on our overall objective to support and promote strong, liveable and prosperous rural communities.
 Find out opportunities for your Council to be involved in these projects and read the results of this research below.

 Population Attraction and Retention Strategies for Rural Victorian Communities